saltstack/salt/doc/topics/tutorials/intro_scale.rst

 file(s).

-The Salt Master generates a new AES key to encrypt its publications at certain events such as a Master restart or the removal of a Minion key.
-If you are encountering this problem of too many minions re-authing against the Master, you will need to recalibrate your setup to reduce the rate of events like a Master restart or Minion key removal (``salt-key -d``).
+The Salt Master generates a new AES key to encrypt its publications at certain events such as a Master restart or the removal or rejection of a Minion key.
+If you are encountering this problem of too many minions re-authing against the Master, you will need to recalibrate your setup to reduce the rate of events like a Master restart, Minion key removal (``salt-key -d``), or Minion key rejection (``salt-key -r``).
+Both deletion and rejection trigger the AES key rotation; see :conf_master:`rotate_aes_key` and :ref:`security-key-lifecycle` for the lifecycle implications (reported in :issue:`63469`).

 When the Master generates a new AES key, the minions aren't notified of this but will discover it on the next pub job they receive.
 When the Minion